-It prevents groups gathering and participating in motor racing, motor stunts and other dangerous or obstructive drivthe High Court in Birmingham on Monday.(13)
+It prevents groups gathering and participating in motor racing, motor stunts and other dangerous or obstructive driving.

 Anyone found to be breaching it will be in contempt of court and could face penalties including imprisonment, a fine or an order to have their assets seized.